chrismartinjazz/euchre/notes.md

       Direct dealer to pick up card
-        Dealer picks up centre card and removes a card of his choice (including centre card) from his hand Set trump suit based on centre card and bidding player
-        TODO: Bidder chooses and announces if "going alone": set go alone Pass
+        Dealer picks up centre card and removes a card of his choice (including centre card) from his hand Set trump suit based on centre card and bidding player Bidder chooses and announces if "going alone": set go alone Pass
     If no suit has been set as trumps:
       Set available suits to be all that are not bidding card suit Each player in turn starting with the player after dealer can either:
         Nominate a suit to be trumps
           Set trump suit and bidding player
-          TODO: Bidder chooses and announces if "going alone": set go alone Pass
+          Bidder chooses and announces if "going alone": set go alone Pass
   If a trump suit has been set:
+    If the bidder is going alone:
+      Remove their partner from the hand
     Play the hand (trumps, bidding player, go alone), update hand result Increment score based on hand result
   Next player after dealer becomes dealer

   Play the hand (trump suit, bidding player, go alone):
     Initialize the hand result to 0
-    TODO: If the bidder is going alone:
-      TODO: Remove their partner from the hand
     Start player is player after the dealer
     Set bidding team hand score to 0
     5 times: